Pleisterman/gameDevelopment/README.md

 The code is extensively commented to make learning and developing as easy as possible.

-put the whole project in a dirrectory on your server and open de index.php that's it.
+put the whole project in a directory on your server and open de index.php that's it.

 The Rock, Paper and Scissors game has sounds and is complete,

 the space invaders game is complete but contains no sounds.

-You can play the games at:http://localhost:81/github/gameDevelopment/gameDevelopment/?lang=en
+You can play the games at: http://localhost:81/github/gameDevelopment/gameDevelopment/?lang=en

 Feel free to contact me if you have any questions.